JMPerrot/Specifications-Development/README.md

 ### First step : Sampling stepping

+the first step is to downsample the spectral ranges by gradually increasing the step.
+The NRMSE will be calculated to quantify the quality of the estimates.

 <img src="https://user-images.githubusercontent.com/101126884/180441664-f2309ede-4946-4674-ae48-56db45285244.png" width="250" height="250">

 ### Second step : Sampling translation

+The second step will be to drag the sampling comb over the spectral range using the step minimizing the NRMSE in the first step.
+The goal is to see if there is more relevant information between two wavelengths than that obtained in the first step.

 <img src="https://user-images.githubusercontent.com/101126884/180441864-b0ab02b3-f158-411d-8f45-788fb4adbcf4.png" width="250" height="250">

 ### Third step : features selection

+The third step consists in carrying out a selection among the wavelengths constituting the sampling comb in the second step.
+We will therefore start from all the wavelengths (N wavelengths), delete one, calculate the NRMSE, put it back and delete another.
+We will keep the batch of (N-1) wavelengths and start again until there is only one wavelength left

 <img src="https://user-images.githubusercontent.com/101126884/180441928-c20c6130-5cbc-4b90-b72a-9c06693990e9.png" width="250" height="250">

 ### Fourth step : gaussian filter application

+In the fourth step, we will apply a Gaussian to the batches of wavelengths identified in step 3.
+This will make it possible to simulate a source of more or less good resolution.
+In addition, this will allow us to conclude as to the resolution necessary to have an estimate of acceptable leaf constitution.

 <img src="https://user-images.githubusercontent.com/101126884/180789867-77e61247-630a-4474-9a6c-c8dafbb38d9e.png" width="250" height="250">